3D BIM Software Features | Revit LT Features | Autodesk

 Duplicate sheet

-Accelerate documentation with the duplicate sheet dialogue to reproduce title block and parameters, detailing and views on sheets. (video: 1.26 min.)
+Accelerate documentation with the duplicate sheet dialog to reproduce title block and parameters, detailing, and views on sheets. (video: 1:26 min.)

 COMMUNITY IDEA